RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 .. figure:: SCPI_web_lr.png

-Red Pitaya board can be controlled remotely over LAN or wireless interface using MATLAB, LabVIEW, Scilab or Python via Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
-SCPI interface/environment is commonly used to control T&M instruments for development, research or test automation purposes.
-SCPI uses a set of SCPI commands that are recognized by the instruments to enable specific actions to be taken
-(e.g.: acquiring data from fast analog inputs, generating signals and controlling other periphery of the Red Pitaya platform).
-The SCPI commands are extremely useful when complex signal analysis is required where SW environment such as MATLAB provides powerful data analysis tools and SCPI commands simple access to raw data acquired on Red Pitaya board.
+The Red Pitaya board can be controlled remotely over a LAN or wireless interface using MATLAB, LabVIEW, Scilab, or Python via the Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
+The SCPI interface/environment is commonly used to control T&M instruments for development, research, or test automation purposes.
+SCPI uses a set of SCPI commands that are recognised by the instruments to enable specific actions to be taken (e.g., acquiring data from fast analog inputs, generating signals, and controlling other peripheries of the Red Pitaya platform).
+The SCPI commands are extremely useful when complex signal analysis is required.
+An SW environment such as MATLAB provides powerful data analysis tools and SCPI commands simple access to raw data acquired on the Red Pitaya board.

 **Features**

-- Quickly write control routines and programs using  MATLAB, LabVIEW, Scilab or Python
+- Quickly write control routines and programs using MATLAB, LabVIEW, Scilab, or Python.
-- Use powerful data analysis tools of MATLAB, LabVIEW, Scilab or Python to analyze raw signals acquired by Red Pitaya board
+- Use powerful data analysis tools like MATLAB, LabVIEW, Scilab, or Python to analyse raw signals acquired by the Red Pitaya board
 - Write testing scripts and routines
-- Incorporate your Red Pitaya and LabVIEW  into testing and production lines
+- Incorporate your Red Pitaya and LabVIEW into testing and production lines.
-- Take quick measurements directly with your PC
+- Take quick measurements directly on your PC.

 ***********
 Quick start
 ***********

-Start SCPI server, this is done simply by clicking the SCPI server icon and starting the SCPI server.
-When SCPI server is started the IP of your board will be shown.
-This IP you need to input in to your scripts.
-Starting SCPI server can be also done manually via Terminal(check bellow).
+Start the SCPI server.
+This is done simply by clicking on the SCPI server icon and starting the SCPI server.
+When the SCPI server is started, the IP address of your board will be shown.
+This IP address must be entered into your scripts.
+Starting the SCPI server can also be done manually via Terminal (see below).

-To run an examples follow instructions bellow:
+To run an example, follow the instructions below:

 #.
-Go to your Red Pitaya main page and Select SCPI server.
+Go to your Red Pitaya main page and select the SCPI server.

    .. figure:: scpi-homepage.png

    .. figure:: scpi-development.png

 #.
-Start SCPI server by selecting RUN button.
-   Please notice the IP of your Red Pitaya (192.168.178.100) board as it will be needed to connect to your board.
+Start the SCPI server by selecting the RUN button.
+Please note the IP of your Red Pitaya (192.168.178.100) board as it will be needed to connect to your board.

    .. figure:: scpi-app-run.png

    .. figure:: scpi-app-stop.png

 #.
-Follow the instructions bellow sutable to your environment.
+Follow the instructions below suitable to your environment.

    .. note::